Eli Savit

-Eli Savit is an American lawyer, law professor, and politician.
-He currently serves as the Prosecuting Attorney in Washtenaw County, Michigan.
-His areas of experience include civil rights, education law, environmental protection, state and local government, and criminal-justice reform.

-Prior to his election as Prosecuting Attorney, Savit served as senior legal counsel in the office of Detroit Mayor Mike Duggan, and as a law clerk to Supreme Court Justices Sandra Day O'Connor and Ruth Bader Ginsburg.
+Eli Noam Savit is an American lawyer, professor, and politician serving as the prosecuting attorney of Washtenaw County, Michigan, since 2021.
+A member of the Democratic Party, Savit is the Democratic nominee in the 2026 Michigan Attorney General election.
+He previously served as senior legal counsel in the office of Detroit Mayor Mike Duggan, and as a law clerk to Supreme Court Justices Sandra Day O'Connor and Ruth Bader Ginsburg.
 Savit is also a lecturer at the University of Michigan Law School.
+His work experience includes civil rights, education law, environmental protection, state and local government, and criminal-justice reform.

 Early life and education

 Savit was born and raised in Ann Arbor, Michigan.
-Savit attended Kalamazoo College, and was chosen as the senior class commencement speaker.
+He is Jewish.
+He attended Kalamazoo College, and was chosen as the senior class commencement speaker.
 Following graduation, Savit worked as an eighth-grade social studies teacher.
 He then attended law school at the University of Michigan, where he graduated magna cum laude and served as the Book Review Editor on the Michigan Law Review.